 A lifetime of service

-At Clergy Support Trust, we believe that the people who have spent their lives serving their communities should be able to enjoy a safe retirement of financial security, free of worries for the future.
+At Clergy Support Trust, we believe that people who have spent their lives serving their communities should be able to enjoy a financially secure retirement, free of worries for the future.

-In fact, almost 10% of the retired clergy we support have given 40 years or more's service to the Church, their congregations and communities.
-Despite this dedicated service, many are struggling to pay their energy bills, and to afford vital household adaptations and mobility aids.
+Almost 10% of the retired clergy we support have given 40 years or more's service to the Church, their congregations and communities.
+Despite this dedicated service, many are struggling to pay their heating bills, and to afford vital household adaptations and mobility aids.

-Rob spoke with our Chief Executive, The Revd Ben Cahill-Nicholls, about the financial challenges facing those in their golden years.
+Rob interviewed our Chief Executive, The Revd Ben Cahill-Nicholls, about the financial challenges facing people in their golden years.

-Following significant campaigning by members of The Archbishops' Council and retired clergy - as well as our own meetings with key church change-makers - proposals to increase clergy pensions were put forward to General Synod, and approved in July 2025.
+Following significant campaigning by members of The Archbishops' Council and retired clergy - as well as our own meetings with key church change-makers - General Synod approved proposals to increase clergy pensions in July 2025.

 The key recommendations of the proposal included: